 Blue shark are usually caught at or near the surface.
-Float fishing with the aid of 'rubby dubby' is the traditional method, though fly fishing has been tried with some success.
+Float fishing with the aid of 'rubby dubby' is the traditional method, though a version of fly fishing has been tried with some success.
 Fishing is generally done on the drift but the system works reasonably well at anchor too if the current is not too strong.
 Though an oceanic species, blues run quite close to shore around some parts of Ireland and can often be caught within two or three miles of the coast.
 They will take any kind of fish bait.
 They are by nature carrion-feeders so there is no need for it to look like a live fish.

 Apart from the trace and a float (usually a balloon), blue shark fishing does not call for any special tackle.
 Ordinary 50 lb or 30 lb class equipment, with enough line on the reel to cope with a shark's initial run, is perfectly adequate.
 Traces need to be long and wire throughout.
 Small blues, especially, have a tendency to roll up in the trace, often getting it in their mouth in the process.
 They have cutter-like teeth that can sever light wire with ease and make short work of heavy nylon monofilament.

 However, some angling practices are not conducive to a shark's welfare.
 For example, the use of ultra-light tackle.
 For a shark to survive capture and release it must not be played for too long.
 Otherwise the build-up of lactic acid in its muscles may prove fatal, even days after it is released.
-The tackle employed needs to be up to this task.
-Moreover, light tackle brings an increased risk of line breakage.
+Tackle needs to be up to the task.
+Moreover, light tackle inevitably brings an increased risk of line breakage.
 That may be acceptable to the angler but it is a more serious matter for the shark which swims away with a long wire trace trailing from its jaws.